hectorbennett/command-pattern/README.md

 We run into two problems.

 The first problem is that the compiler throws a 'missing lifetime specifier' error.
-The compiler recommends in this scenario that we fix this by making lifetime annotations, however, we have another way to solve this.
+The compiler recommends in this scenario that we fix this by making lifetime annotations, however, we have another way to solve this (which we will get into in a bit).

 The second issue is that when we come to use these command objects, we will struggle to satisfy the borrow checker.
 As we continue to append commands to the history, we will be storing new references to the same Graph object, which Rust will not like.

 To get around both of these problems, we will store our graph inside a smart pointer and also enable some form of shared mutibility.
 There are a few ways to do this, but here we will make use of `Rc<T>` and `RefCell<T>`, taking inspiration from the official Rust documentation: https://doc.rust-lang.org/std/cell/index.html#introducing-mutability-inside-of-something-immutable

 Note, as per above the above documentation, that if we wanted this to work in a multi-threaded situation then we could use an `Arc<T>` and a `Mutex<T>` or an `RwLock<T>`

+Here is an example of what our commands file looks like now:

 ```rust
 // rust/src/commands.rs